joshuaellul/tinkercad-net-connector/README.md

   b. `out` which will contain the text output to the serial output.
 The extension will listen for output and will send output after it detects a '\n' character.
 The current implementation requires that you do not clear the 'serial output' in tinkercad.com.<br/>
   c. `device` is used to emulate different devices, which makes use of the associated chrome tab's ID to represent a device ID.<br/>
 and any response text that the server replies back with will be sent to the arduino.
+An example GET request for this command follows: `http://127.0.0.1:8080/arduinoserver?msg=output&out=testing&device=203`

 2. The 'allinputs' command - All inputs for any arduinos in any tinkercad.com tab should be able to be retrieved using this command.
 The only query string parameter is `msg` and it must contain the value `allinputs`.<br/>
-The response must contain a JSON object, which contains any number of input values for a specified device/tab, in the following format:<br/>
+The GET request for this command will always take the form: `http://127.0.0.1:8080/arduinoserver?msg=allinputs` The response must contain a JSON object, which contains any number of input values for a specified device/tab, in the following format:<br/>
 ```javascript
 {